secorolab/bt_ros2_demo/README.md

 # BehaviorTree.CPP + ROS2 Integration for TurtleBot4

 This repository provides a minimal working example to integrate ROS 2 functionalities with BehaviorTree.CPP, using the [BehaviorTree.ROS2](https://github.com/BehaviorTree/BehaviorTree.ROS2) wrapper.
-It is used for the TurtleBot4 platform and its simulation environment fo SECORO course.
+It is used for the TurtleBot4 platform and its simulation environment for SECORO course.

 ## Prerequisites